 How to Deal With Grief at Christmas

 The first Christmas after a bereavement can be a very emotional time.
-Losing a loved one is always hard, but the festive season can make missing someone even tougher.
-Xmas is considered a time of celebration, but when you’ve lost someone you love, coping with grief at Christmas makes it a time you have to survive rather than enjoy.
+Losing a loved one is always hard, but the festive season can make missing that person even tougher.
+Christmas is considered a time of celebration, but when you’ve lost someone you love it can be a time that you struggle rather than enjoy.

 Plan ahead of time for the holidays

 If there are things that trigger your grief during the holiday season it’s a good idea to make plans ahead of time to try and avoid them if possible.
 Talk your plans through with friends and family members to find ways to celebrate without causing anyone pain or distress.
 Of course, there are often times when the grief will surprise you, and that is totally understandable, but being prepared will help you cope with these feelings if they arise.

 Christmas can be a very painful time for anyone who has just lost a loved one.
 There will be potential trigger points everywhere, from meaningful pieces of music and personalised Christmas bereavement cards to TV advertising.
 The first Christmas without a loved one might be something you’re dreading, as it can so easily bring back memories of the past.

 There are, however, lots of things you can do to make dealing with grief at Christmas easier.
 For example, why not do things differently this year?
 Think outside of the box and do something different.
 Rather than staying at home, why not go away for a few days, or stay with a friend or family member?